SAP/cloud-identity-developer-guide/docs/concepts/GettingStarted.md

 ## Historical Setups

-If you operate productive applications with a dependency setup different from the recommended one, you can usually continue using the modules you already have installed for some time, but we recommend migrating to the new modules eventually in discussion with us.
+If you operate productive applications with a dependency setup different from the recommended one, you can usually continue using the modules you already have installed for some time, but we recommend migrating to the new modules and major versions eventually in discussion with us.

-### Old CAP setup
-Previous versions of the AMS modules for CAP applications were based on a different paradigm where the authorization policies looked completely different than in the current integration paradigm.

-Existing Java CAP applications based on the old setup with `cap-support` will receive individual support but new projects must use the new `cap-ams-support` module.

-The same holds true for Node.js CAP application based on `@sap/ams version 1` which is superseded by `@sap/ams version 2` and later.

 ### JDK < 17
-For Java versions < 17, there are modules called `java-ams` and `java-ams-test` that will be sunsetted.
+For Java versions < 17, the modules `java-ams` and `java-ams-test` are a drop-in replacement for `jakarta-ams` and `jakarta-ams-test`.

-### @sap/ams version < 3
-Version 3 of `@sap/ams` introduced an overhaul of the core API for non-CAP applications, which is not compatible with previous versions.
-New projects must use version 3 or later.
-Existing applications may contact us for individual migration support.